Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 - Offer two-sided programs with two commission rates.
 One rate for the public and one for top-performing marketers and networks.
 It's best to avoid constantly changing commission rates, as disruptions and interferences can negatively impact affiliate relationships and conversions.

-The Return on Ad Spend is an effective tool for businesses in these situations, providing them with the analysis and reporting needed to make an informed decision that will better their profit margins in the long run.
+ROAS is an effective tool for businesses in these situations, providing them with the analysis and reporting needed to make an informed decision that will better their profit margins in the long run.